openproof-net/rpo-spec-v0.1/README.md

 *A civil code for digital evidence in an age ruled by narratives.*

-A civil code for digital evidence in an age ruled by narratives.

 OpenProof defines a public, deterministic and testable format for structuring digital evidence.
 Its core artifact, the RPO (Rapport Probatoire Ouvert), is a dual-format bundle allowing: